x71c9/pistone/src/prompts/evaluate-user.md

-Please evaluate the effectiveness of the following prompt based on how well it guided the generation of the provided result text.
+Please evaluate the effectiveness of the following prompt based on how well it guided the generation of the provided result text, considering the user's first intent.
 Assign a score between 0 and 100, and identify the strengths and weaknesses of the prompt.
 Structure your response in JSON format.

 **Inputs:**

+- **First Intent:**
+  {{first_intent}}

+- **Prompt:**
+  {{prompt}}

 - **Result Text:**
   {{result}}

-- **Prompt:**
-  {{prompt}}

 **Example JSON Response:**
 {
-  "score": 50,
+  "score": 54,
   "good_aspects": [
     "[List of strengths of the prompt]"
   ],